You've been meaning to start creating content for your site. Maybe for months. But every time you sit down to begin, the same thought stops you:

 These aren't wrong impulses.
 Having a strategy is genuinely better than not having one.
 The problem is treating strategy as a prerequisite instead of something that develops alongside the work.

 Nobody figures out their content strategy in a spreadsheet.
-You figure it out by writing a few things, seeing what resonates, noticing what you enjoy creating, and paying attention to what actually brings people to your site.
+You figure it out by writing a few things, seeing what resonates, and paying attention to what actually brings people to your site.
 Strategy is a byproduct of action, not a precondition for it.

 Start with one idea, not a plan

-Think about your business or your site for thirty seconds.
+Think about your business for thirty seconds.
 What's one question your clients or readers ask you all the time?
 What's one thing you explain in every initial call, every DM, every consultation?

 That's your first article.
 Not because it's strategically optimal.
-Because it's real, it's useful, and — most importantly — you can write it without researching anything.
+Because it's real, it's useful, and you can write it without researching anything.
 You already know the answer.

 Ideas are cheap — and that's a good thing